Darginec05/Yoopta-Editor/README.md

 - Develop other powerful plugins
 - AI tools
 - Simplify API for creating plugins
-- Collabrative mode
+- Collaborative mode
 - Plugin system
 - Optimizations for media components
 - Create package @yoopta/hotkeys to manage hotkeys
-- Rethink approach for just rendering to increase SEO perfomance
+- Rethink the approach for just rendering to increase SEO performance
 - Continue improving the project.
-We are listening to you and your requests 💙
+[We are listening to you and your requests](https://github.com/Darginec05/Yoopta-Editor/discussions/new/choose) 💙

 ## License